bamcleod/ltoptics/README.md

         layout_column: 1
         layout_row: 0
 ```
 These define the SMRs that are on your optical bench and the names and where they appear on the GUI.
+The final smr is the one that is used to make your measurement.

+If you change the number of SMRs you also must add or delete lines from two files: permbench.txt and tempbenchcoords.txt

 ### Executing program